imthosea/celestialgdx/README.md

     - GdxRuntimeException has been replaced with throws IOException
 - Window icons now take Pixmaps instead of files
 - Default HdpiMode is now Pixels
+- AssetManager is no longer backed by nested maps
+- AssetManager now gets the loader by class; per-file-extension loaders cannot be set anymore.
+This may change
+- TEMP: 3D model loading by AssetManager will not work

 ### Removed
 - FileHandle: